gnarayyan/sur-sangeet/README.md

 ---

-Start with authentication and playback, then expand iteratively.
-Good luck!
+Starting with authentication and playback, then will expanded iteratively. **So project is on progress**